percona/psmdb-docs/docs/install/upgrade-from-70.md

-# Upgrading from Percona Server for MongoDB 6.0 to 7.0
+# Upgrading from Percona Server for MongoDB 7.0 to 8.0

 ## Considerations

-1.To upgrade Percona Server for MongoDB to version 7.0, you must be running version 6.0.
+To upgrade Percona Server for MongoDB to version 8.0, you must be running version 7.0.
 Upgrades from earlier versions are not supported.

 2. Before upgrading your production Percona Server for MongoDB deployments, test all your applications in a testing environment to make sure they are compatible with the new version.
-For more information, see [Compatibility Changes in MongoDB 7.0](https://www.mongodb.com/docs/v7.0/release-notes/7.0-compatibility/)
+For more information, see [Compatibility Changes in MongoDB 8.0](https://www.mongodb.com/docs/v8.0/release-notes/8.0-compatibility/)

 3. If you are using data-at-rest-encryption with KMIP server, check the [upgrade considerations](../kmip.md#upgrade-considerations)